rstutsman/rstutsman.github.io/index.md

 # <a name="projects"></a> Projects

+ - Memory ordering and fast I/O - Recent work with Vijay Nagarajan's group revisits how CPUs and devices communicate over PCIe and emerging interconnects.
+Carefully ordered MMIO can be faster than traditional DMA paths, and related techniques enable efficient remote memory ordering for non-coherent interconnects.
+ - Cache-coherent acceleration - Cache-coherent accelerators can make persistent memory programming more efficient by reducing software overheads while preserving familiar memory access semantics.
+ - Storage functions and extensible systems - A line of work from Splinter through adaptive storage function placement and XRP explores how to safely move application-specific computation closer to storage and kernel I/O paths.
  - [NrOS](http://nrkernel.systems/) - NrOS is a new multikernel operating system that uses simple sequential data structures which are scaled in a black-box fashion to support many cores and NUMA sockets using node replication.